 What is inheritance tax?

-Inheritance tax is a potential tax paid on your estate (property, possessions and money) when you die.
+Inheritance tax (“IHT”) is a tax potentially paid on your estate (property, possessions and money) when you die.

-There is normally no inheritance tax to pay if the value of your estate is below £325,000 or you leave everything to your spouse or civil partner, a charity or an amateur sports club.
+There is normally no inheritance tax to pay if the value of your estate is below £325,000 or you leave everything to your spouse or civil partner, or certain other legal entities.

 What are the inheritance tax rates?

 If neither of the above is applicable to you, tax on your estate will be charged at 40% on the amount of your estate, above any available allowances.
-This is reduced to 36% if you leave 10% of your net estate to charity.
+This may reduce to 36% if you leave 10% of your net estate to charity.

 Residence nil rate band

-From 6th April 2017, important changes to inheritance tax are being phased in over a five-year plan, to include a new Residence Nil Rate Band.
+From 6th April 2017, important changes to inheritance tax started to be phased in over a five-year plan, to include a new Residence Nil Rate Band.

-This new band allowance is being introduced in addition to your normal Nil Rate Band allowance (£325,000).
+This new band allowance was introduced in addition to your normal Nil Rate Band allowance (which remains at £325,000).